mrspeaker/zardozer/README.md

 *static fields*

 * `static propTypes = {}` (used for serializing/editor)
-  - Number, Boolean, Color, Instance, String
+  - Number, Boolean, Color, Instance, String, Image
 * `static deps = []`
   - Names of components to require.
 Access with `this.deps.CompName`